farmer-project/farmer-cli/README.md

 ```

 ### Destroy a Box
-Completely removes a box and its cloned code, database and user created content if any.
+Completely removes a box and its source codes, database and user created content if any.
 ```sh
 farmer-cli destroy carol_app
 ```